isabelringing1/CME_Web_Scraper/README.md

 For example, the path I have in my excel sheet is C:\Users\LeeHouse\Desktop\isabel excel stuff\webscraper_project\chromedriver79, but obviously it will be different for different computers.

 9. You can add a button that will trigger the webscraper by going to Developer->Insert->Form Control->Button (first one), clicking where you want this button, and then clicking the RunScraper module.
 When you click this button, the script should start running!
 A Chrome window will pop up and the software will redirect to the pages needed (you don't need to do anything at this point).

+### Note on running example file:
+The tim curve settlements 121017 test.xlsm file included in this folder should have this code already implemented.
+To run it, open the excel file, change the chromedriver and Interpreter paths to their right locations, and try running the code by pressing the button.
+If Virtual Basic complains, check Tools->References and make sure everything that may be marked MISSING is unchecked and that xlwings is checked.
+If xlwings is missing, go to browse and look for the xlwings.xlam file.